judearasu/scaffolding-angular/README.md

 - `npm publish`

 ## Bonus!!!!
-Home Depot Logo in the terminal
+The Home Depot Logo in the terminal

 In the terminal run the following command
 - `sh ./images/image.sh`